-Skate Punk filtered though riff-laden, jagged Melodic Hardcore?
-Yes, the band are unmistakably known for such that is exactly what greets you in the opening and emotive ‘It’s Not The End Of The World’ where Bash Brothers contrast perfectly gliding melodies with hard, cathartic Hardcore infusions.
+Skate Punk filtered through riff-laden, jagged Melodic Hardcore?
+Yes, the band are unmistakably known for such and that is exactly what greets you in the opening and emotive ‘It’s Not The End Of The World’, where Bash Brothers contrast perfectly gliding melodies with hard, cathartic Hardcore infusions.
 Bash Brothers have certainly returned and ‘It’s Not The End Of The World’ is perhaps, no – certifiably the best and most sonically pummelling way to open a sophomore effort.

 Again I must stress the precision at which drummer Robert Hannson plies his craft into the Bash Brothers machine.
-The band’s Skate Punk is relentless and in top form and grade in ‘A Shadow Of Yourself’.
-Here, the band again shows us an award winning formula of speeding-unabated through melodic Punk and and ending on something a little sharper.
+The band’s Skate Punk is relentless and in top form in ‘A Shadow Of Yourself’.
+Here, the band again shows us an award-winning formula of speeding-unabated through melodic Punk and ending on something a little sharper.
 The release by this point is moving closer to crescendos and Tech-Punk-esque guitar-lines and riffs with increasing melody without for a nano-second losing any of the accumulated momentum or attention from your side of the barrier.

 ‘Paralysed’ is more evidence of the strength and dichotomy of the Bash Brothers sound.
 They match already jagged Skate Punk with whirling, soaring melodies into Melodic Hardcore so much harder and visceral in a way that arguably forms a Punk triumvirate with a Hardcore Punk natural conception.
 ‘The Easy Way Out’ was another single and takes this Hardcore edge further as it lambasts and aims pure disgust at ignorance with another perfect chorus.